jothamsl/Obsidian-Time-Machine/🛎 Fleeting Notes/Organic Compounds with Functional Groups (Fleeting).md

 # Organic Compounds with Functional Groups (Fleeting)
 Created: 2021-10-23 17:40

-* A [[_functional group]] is a specific structural arrangement of atoms or bonds that imparts a characteristic chemical reactivity to the [[_Molecule]].
+* A [[_functional group|functional group]] is a specific structural arrangement of atoms or bonds that imparts a characteristic chemical reactivity to the [[_Molecule|molecule]].
-* If you understand the behavior of a particular [[_functional group]], you will know a great deal about the general properties of that class of compounds.
+* If you understand the behavior of a particular [[_functional group|functional group]], you will know a great deal about the general properties of that class of compounds.
 ![[Pasted image 20211023174548.png]]

 ## References